adsharma/adsharma.github.io/_posts/2025-10-04-world-normal-form.md

 ## Document Database Advice

 The document database wisdom is to try and figure out when to embed a table as a nested JSON instead of having a foreign key on databases that support collections and nested objects (which is a violation of 1NF).
 Even relational databases such as PostgreSQL support `JSONB` data types.
-So the advice is not exclusive to document DBs such as MongoDB and Couchbase.
+So the advice is not exclusive to document DBs.

 ## World Normal Form